 Abstract

 The present study aims to analyze the socio-economic profile of goat farmers in the Kallakurichi district of Tamil Nadu, a region where livestock rearing plays a pivotal role in rural livelihoods.
-Goat farming serves as a significant source of income and employment for small and marginal farmers, particularly in economically weaker sections.
+Goat farming served as a regular source of income and employment for small and marginal farmers, particularly in economically weaker sections.
 A stratified random sampling method was employed to select goat farmers from various blocks of the district.
 Primary data were collected through structured interviews and questionnaires.Survey data was collected from 240 progressive goat farmers in the study area with a pre-tested questionnaire by personal interview.
 The statistically analysed data revealed that the majority of the goat farmers in Kallakurichi District were women (76.7 %), old aged(52.5 %) and illiterate (63.4 %) owning an average flock size of 48 numbers of goats (64.1 %)and the majority are smallfarmers (61.6 %) holding less than 2.5 acres of agricultural land.
 The major primary occupation of the respondents was goat farming having experience of16.39 years.
+Add a few lines of your recommendation based on findings

-Keywords: Goat farmers, Kallakurichi, Tamil Nadu Socio-economic profile.
+Keywords: Goat farmers, Kallakurichi, Tamil Nadu, Socio-economic profile.

 Introduction